spraakbanken/Cassandra/README.md

 If you are using only one variant, add `--nvariants 1`.
 The default is `--nvariants 2`, it's not necessary to specify it.

 ### Corpus
 `korp16.rb` needs to know where to look for your variable.
-You may name a specific corpus at Språkbanken Text (the list of all corpora is available here: https://ws.spraakbanken.gu.se/ws/korp/v8/info?indent=4).
-In this case, add `--nolabel` to the command line.
+You may name a specific corpus at Språkbanken Text (the list of all corpora is available [https://ws.spraakbanken.gu.se/ws/korp/v8/info?indent=4](here)).

-Example: `ruby korp16.rb --variable your_label --corpus familjeliv-pappagrupp --nolabel`
+Example: `ruby korp16.rb --variable your_label --corpus familjeliv-pappagrupp`

 It is, however, usually convenient to search in several corpora at once.
 You may, for instance, want to look in the whole Familjeliv.
 In this case, use:

 Example: `ruby korp16.rb --variable your_label --corpus familjeliv-all`

-Since there is no `--nolabel` flag, the script will look up your corpus label in `subforum_labels.tsv` (first column) and search in all subcorpora specified in the second column.
+The script will look up your corpus label in `subforum_labels.tsv` (first column) and search in all subcorpora specified in the second column.
 The third column says how the forum names should be generated.

 Feel free to add your own labels to `subforum_labels.tsv`.

 ### Plotting

-Run `ruby plot.rb --variable your_label --corpus familjeliv-all [--nvariants n]` in order to create a nice jpg with a rather self-explanatory name.
+Run `ruby plot.rb --variable your_label --corpus familjeliv-all [--nvariants n]` in order to create a nice pdf with a rather self-explanatory name.
 See the requirements above.
 The command-line parameters are exactly the same as for `korp16.rb`.

 ### Other

-There is some additional functionality (which may not always work properly), for instance:
-`--granularity`: (m)onth or (y)ear (default)
-`--user`: whether the script should look only in texts authored by the user with a specific `username`.
-Might not work correctly for some corpora.

-The script is using `corpus_tools.rb` as an auxiliary script.
-Output will be stored in the folder `variables` (`\\variable_name\\corpus_name\\subcorpus_name\\username.{json,tsv}.` By default, `username = all_users`.
+See more in the [https://spraakbanken.gu.se/blogg/index.php/2022/12/07/cassandra-a-toolset-for-analyzing-and-visualizing-language-change/](tutorial).

 ## Contact
 aleksandrs.berdicevskis@gu.se